randsleadershipslack/documents-and-resources/code-of-conduct.md

 Don’t be a bystander, be a leader.
 Role model respectful behaviour, but also help to address disrespect when you see it within your community.

+**Consquence**: Disrespectful behavior outside this community by active members may be considered a violation of this code of conduct at the discretion of the Administrators.

 ## Privacy

 This community is not a public space.
 However, no one has signed a non-disclosure agreement (“NDA”) to participate, and you should not presume anything you say here will remain private, so act accordingly.
 Protect IP and legally-protected information.